ajayparihar/AutoBat/README.md

+Here’s your updated overview with the necessary details included:

+---

 ## Overview

-AutoBat is a simple yet powerful batch script that allows users to quickly open predefined URLs using a command-line interface.
+**AutoBat** is a simple yet powerful batch script that allows users to quickly open predefined URLs using a command-line interface.
 Whether you need to open multiple websites simultaneously or quickly access a specific page, AutoBat makes it easy.
 By selecting options from a menu, users can either open all links or choose individual ones with ease.

 ---